 Earlier this year, I was invited by Professor Jonathan Powers of the University of Derby and Quandary Books to submit a letter in support of this application.
 My endorsement, and some further musings on Franklin and Derby follow.

-The building touches on Franklin’s admiration of the
+The building touches on Franklin’s circles of interest and friends:

 My Endorsement